dmitrywashere/dmitrywashere.github.io/_drafts/2025-07-30-data-experience-future.md

 ### The Convergence of Compute and Storage

 Data has gravity.
 As datasets swell into the petabytes and exabytes, moving them to a separate compute cluster for processing becomes slow, costly, and a security risk.
 The logical solution is to flip the model: **move the compute to the data**.
 In this next decade, storage arrays will become high-performance data processing hubs.
-They will integrate accelerators like GPUs, DPUs, and FPGAs directly into the chassis.
+They will integrate accelerators like GPUs, DPUs, TPUs and FPGAs directly into the chassis.
 This will allow organizations to perform real-time analytics, AI/ML model training, and complex data transformations directly where the data lives, slashing latency and unlocking new possibilities for discovery.

 ### Realizing the Dream of Universal Data Portability